 If it is your last semester but you wish to stay in the United States and work, the Optional Practical Training (OPT) application and information may be for you.

 If you violate the immigration regulations you may begin to accrue days of unlawful presence.
 180 days of unlawful presence may result in a bar from reentering the US.

 Students who fail to maintain their F-1 status are considered out of status.
 If they wish to continue their education at FSC as an F-1 student, they must correct their status.
 Students may be able to regain valid F-1 status either through a reinstatement application to U.S. Citizenship and Immigration Services or through travel and reentry with a new I-20/new SEVIS record.
 The appropriate option will depend on your individual circumstances; review the reinstatement and reentry procedures and consult your ISS adviser as soon as possible for more information.
 A scheduled appointment with your ISS adviser is required because drop-in advising will not allow sufficient time to discuss this topic.
 In addition, we strongly recommend that students in this situation consult with an experienced immigration attorney.

 Your spouse and unmarried children under 21 may be eligible for F-2 dependent status.
 Contact the Simmons Multicultural Center for procedures to invite a dependent to join you in the U.S. Immigration regulations do not permit F-2 dependents to be employed in the U.S. F-2 dependents can study part-time in an academic or vocational curriculum at an SEVP-certified school.
 F-2 dependents can also study in avocational or recreational programs–hobbies.
 F-2 dependents may enroll full-time in kindergarten through 12th grade.

 An F-2 dependent who wants to pursue full-time study must obtain F-1 status to begin the full-time program.

-Director Of Evett L. Simmons Center For Multicultural Appreciation
+Assistant Director of Evett L. Simmons Center for Multicultural Appreciation